yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 **Important Note:** All the required files should be inside the Xcode project that you have forked and cloned.
 We should be able to download the entire repository, import it into Xcode, and run your solution without making additional changes.

-Even though your TAs will be reading every single line of your code, we will be doing high-level tests of your code using an automated grading script.
+Even though your tutors will be reading every single line of your code, we will be doing high-level tests of your code using an automated grading script.
 Points may be taken off if the script fails due to unauthorised changes you may have made in the driver program.

 Clarifications and questions related to this assignment may be directed to the IVLE Forum under the heading **‘Problem Set 1: Hello iPad!’**.